 Welcome to the LitCharts study guide on Kate Chopin's Désirée’s Baby.
 Created by the original team behind SparkNotes, LitCharts are the world's best literature guides.

-Désirée’s Baby: Context
+Désirée’s Baby: Introduction

 Désirée’s Baby: Plot Summary